Rhizome (organization): Conifer

-· Via remote browser

-· Via the ArchiveWeb.page desktop app
+Conifer allows content to be captured via the local browser, or through a remote browser hosted on their servers accessed through a screen share.

 The choice of browser effects how the data will be captured.
-Conifer states that “There are four factors in a capture session: the browser that is operated by the user, its connection to the web archiving backend that writes the data, network location, and user identity.”
+Conifer states that "There are four factors in a capture session: the browser that is operated by the user, its connection to the web archiving backend that writes the data, network location, and user identity."
 The browser performs the network requests, and anything that is not requested cannot be captured.
 Ad blocker and privacy features can affect these requests.
 Also, webpages could appear differently due to the capabilities of each different browser.
-Conifer also gives the option for users to use their remote browser, which lets users “use the exact same browser for both capture and access.”
+Conifer also gives the option for users to use their remote browser, which lets users "use the exact same browser for both capture and access."
 These browsers run in the cloud and are pre-configured by Conifer for use in capturing websites.

-There are also different ways that the browser can connect to Conifer: through “rewriting mode” or “proxy mode.”
-In the Rewriting mode, “all resources the browser requests are changed on the fly so that instead of reaching out to the original URL on the live web, everything goes through the conifer.rhizome.org web archiving server.”
-Proxy mode “has the web archiving backend connected to the browser via a web proxy…The browser can make requests as usual and the web archiving backend will have access to all of them, with almost no rewriting required.
-This makes proxy mode generally a more stable and reliable capture method that doesn’t require constant updating.”
+There are also different ways that the browser can connect to Conifer: through "rewriting mode" or "proxy mode."
+In the Rewriting mode, "all resources the browser requests are changed on the fly so that instead of reaching out to the original URL on the live web, everything goes through the conifer.rhizome.org web archiving server."
+Proxy mode "has the web archiving backend connected to the browser via a web proxy…The browser can make requests as usual and the web archiving backend will have access to all of them, with almost no rewriting required.
+This makes proxy mode generally a more stable and reliable capture method that doesn't require constant updating."